andresbonil/cytosim/doc/index.md

 #### Troubleshooting

-For more information, please check the [guideline to compile](compile/index.md).
+For more information, please check the [compilation guideline](compile/index.md).

 cytosimATcytosimDOTorg